cometchat/cometchat-uikit-flutter/README.md

 </p>

 # CometChat Flutter Chat UIKit
-The CometChat <a href="https://pub.dev/packages/cometchat_chat_uikit"><strong>CometChat Chat UIKit</strong></a>. provides a pre-built user interface kit that developers can use to quickly integrate a reliable & fully-featured chat experience into an existing or a new app. <br/>
+The <a href="https://pub.dev/packages/cometchat_chat_uikit"><strong>CometChat Chat UIKit</strong></a> provides a pre-built user interface kit that developers can use to quickly integrate a reliable & fully-featured chat experience into an existing or a new app. <br/>

 ### Prerequisites
 - Flutter >=3.10.5